fiabot/ShyneTheoryProcessor/README.md

 beq $ra1 $ra2 OFF # skip to instruction + OFF if $ra1 == $ra2
 ````

-Branch instructions move the program counter by the amount speficied by OFF, meaning that a branch with offset 1 will move the program forward the same as what would occur had a branch not taken place.
+Branch instructions move the program counter by the amount specified by OFF, meaning that a branch with offset 1 will move the program forward the same as what would occur had a branch not taken place.
 The following branch instructions are available:

 beq: branch if the two registers are equal